Sunday, June 21, 2015

 Bake at 375 degrees for 35 minutes or until the top has puffed and is golden brown.

-Variation: substitute ham (about 1/2 lb)
+Variation: substitute ham (about 8 oz)

 Source: Nancy H.